12 Angry Men

 What's the story?

+12 ANGRY MEN creates a mesmerizing drama out of an event that takes place many times every day throughout the United States: A man is tried by a jury of his peers.
 "Nice bunch of guys, huh?" one juror remarks sarcastically after a particularly heated argument.
 The juror, played by Henry Fonda, replies, "They're about the same as anyone else."
-That observation is central to 12 ANGRY MEN, which creates mesmerizing drama out of an event that takes place many times every day throughout the United States: A man is tried by a jury of his peers.
+That observation is central to the film, which shows the deliberation of a murder trial where a young Puerto Rican man is accused of killing his father.

 Is it any good?